liuslevis/deepfind-cli/README.md

 A multi-agent research tool in both Web App and CLI, which can:

 - Search (no limit) in Google / Baidu / Xiaohongshu via opencli
-- Search BOSS直聘 jobs via opencli
+- Search BOSS Zhipin jobs via opencli
-- Watch video in Bilibili and summarize
+- Watch video in Bilibili and summarize via opencli
-- Customize any cli as agent tool
+- Customize any other cli as agent tool

 ## Web App Usage